WICG/bundle-preloading/subresource-loading-server.md

+# 🚧 OUT OF DATE

+_Please note_: This page's content is in an inconsistent state relative to the rest of the proposal.
+It is being rewritten (notice 2021-05-13).

 # Server support for resource bundle loading

 To allow [efficient resource bundle loading](./subresource-loading.md), additional support on the server is helpful: Clients may request just a subset of a resource bundle by indicating what they need in the request with a `Bundle-ETags:` or `Bundle-Chunk-IDs:` header, and the server should provide a response with just those ETags or chunks.